alexe15/ALADIN.m/docs/ParallelExample.md

 # Example for the usage of ALADIN with parfor option
 Here we consider a sensor network localization problem from the [SIAM ALADIN paper](https://www.researchgate.net/publication/299465495_An_Augmented_Lagrangian_Based_Algorithm_for_Distributed_NonConvex_Optimization).
 We illustrate, how the `parfor` option of ALADIN-M can be used for parallel execution.
-For this example the MATLAB parallel computing toolbox is reuired.
+For this example the MATLAB parallel computing toolbox is required.

 ## Problem setup